West China Hospital

 450 brain tumor patients reveal key survival clues

-Knowledge-focused CompletedThis study looked back at 450 people who had surgery for a type of brain tumor called cerebellar glioma.
-Researchers wanted to see if where the tumor was located and its genetic makeup could predict how well surgery worked and how long patients lived.
-The goal was to find better …
+Knowledge-focused CompletedThis study looked back at 450 people who had surgery for a rare type of brain tumor (cerebellar glioma).
+Researchers wanted to see if where the tumor was located and its genetic makeup could predict how much of the tumor could be safely removed and how long patients lived.
+The go…

 Sponsor: West China Hospital • Aim: Knowledge-focused